San Antonio Area — 32 Communities

 Schertz, Universal City, and Cibolo are the most common choices for Randolph families.
 Universal City is the closest.
 Schertz and Cibolo offer top-rated SCUCISD schools with more variety in price and floor plan.
 The right choice depends on your BAH, timeline, and school priorities.

 Reach out before you start browsing listings.
-The San Antonio market moves quickly in the right price ranges, and knowing your VA loan eligibility or conventional pre-approval number upfront saves significant time.
-Once we know your budget, your installation, and your timeline, I can tell you exactly which communities to focus on and which to skip.
+The San Antonio market moves quickly in the right price ranges, and knowing your VA loan eligibility or conventional pre-approval upfront saves significant time.
+Once we know your budget, your installation, and your timeline, I can tell you exactly which communities to focus on.

 Converse and Universal City offer the most accessible price points near Randolph.
 Leon Valley is the most affordable option near Lackland.
-For overall value with installation access, Converse, Live Oak, and Windcrest offer the lowest entry prices in the northeast corridor.
-All three have active military family communities.
+Converse, Live Oak, and Windcrest offer the lowest entry prices in the northeast corridor with active military family communities.

 Yes — virtual tours, remote offers, and remote closings are routine for military buyers.
-I help OCONUS families close on San Antonio homes regularly.
-Reach out when your orders drop and we'll start the process from wherever you are.
+Reach out when your orders drop and we’ll start the process from wherever you are.

 Both are in SCUCISD and offer newer construction HOA communities.
 Schertz is slightly closer to Randolph AFB and typically commands a small price premium.
-Cibolo generally offers more square footage per dollar and a slightly more spacious feel.
+Cibolo generally offers more square footage per dollar.
 For most families, the school district is the same — the decision comes down to price, lot size, and specific community amenities.

 Not Sure Which Community Fits Your Situation?